Andrew10x/SelfAssessment/Skills/Programming.md

   - collection: 🖐️ used
   - set: 🖐️ used
   - hash table: 🖐️ used
-  - linked list
+  - linked list: 🖐️ used
-  - doubly list
+  - doubly list: 🖐️ used
-  - unrolled list
+  - unrolled list: 👂 heard
-  - circular list
+  - circular list: 👂 heard
   - queue: 🖐️ used
   - stack: 🖐️ used
   - deque: 🖐️ used